 What Compensation Can Be Recovered?

-In negotiations or litigation against an insurance company or negligent party, Attorney Jeffery Lucas may be able to help you recover compensation for the following:
+In negotiations or litigation against an insurance company or negligent party, our legal services attorneys may be able to help you recover compensation for the following:

 Past and Future Medical Expenses: This may include fees for emergency room visits, hospital care, surgery, assistive devices and appointments with approved medical professionals.